jhackett1/pharmaforesight/README.md

 ## Running on the web

 Suitable for any static file host, like Netlify or Surge.

-Make sure that the `npm run build` command is triggered.
+Make sure that the `npm run build` command runs first, and the root is the `/build` folder.

 [More info](https://facebook.github.io/create-react-app/docs/deployment)